hiveot/hub.capnp/README.md

 THIS PROJECT IS NOT READY FOR USE AND HEAVILY IN DEVELOPMENT ONCE ALPHA IS REACHED IT WILL BE FUNCTIONAL BUT LIMITED

-Status: The status of the Hub is In Development.
+Status: The status of the Hub is pre-alpha.
 Closing in on alpha.

 2023-01-16: completed initial version of:

-Core micro services of the Hub
+Core micro-services of the Hub
 ```
 - launcher      manage starting and stopping of services
 - certs         certificate management for services